def set(iterable: Optional[Iterable[Any]] = None, /) -> SetObject

 Examples

-You can create an empty set and add items, or initialize it from a list.
+You can create an empty set and add values or initialize it from an iterable.

 # Create an empty db0.set